Monday, 31 December 2018

 On our return after three days away the most important thing that needed to be done was the slaughter of the two pigs that that the Farmer had bought to replace the tv. pigs after they had been been turned into sausages, hams and joints.
 So this week has seen the cold store in use once more with the carcases hanging before being butchered into the necessary parts.
 We will take meat to a local butcher to be made into sausages though the Farmer will cure the hams himself.
 Home-cured ham is delicious, quite different to commercial ham.
 The last hams made here were cured using dark brown sugar and there was definite treacly hint to the ham which was very good.

-Younger Son is hosting New year's party this evening to which he has friends coming from all over the place so, no doubt, the farm will be dotted about with hangover victims tomorrow.
+Younger Son is hosting a New Year's party this evening to which he has friends coming from all over the place so, no doubt, the farm will be dotted about with hangover victims tomorrow.
 Unfortunately the barista cousin is on her way back to New Zealand so is not available to make sure of a goodly flow of coffee to clear the heads in the morning.

 Blwyddyn Newydd Dda Happy New Year